AliChehreh/Packaging-App-React/Frontend/vite-project/README.md

-# React + Vite
+# Dayus Packaging App

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+A modern packaging application built with React and Vite.

 Currently, two official plugins are available: